LiarPrincess/Violet/Scripts/sort_swift_imports/README.md

 # What is this?

-This script sorts imports in '.swift' files in this repository.
+This script sorts `imports` in `.swift` files in this repository.

 # How to run?

-Just run `python3 ./Scripts/sort_swift_imports` from root dir.
+Run following command from the repository root:

+> python3 ./Scripts/sort_swift_imports